section-engineering-education/engineering-education/content/articles/how-to-build-a-random-password-generator-app-with-html-css-javascript/index.md

 A Password Generator is an application that can automatically generate passwords for you.
 These generated passwords consist of alphabets, numbers, and symbols.
-This application helps the user create a very strong password that cannot be easily guessed or brute-forced.
+This application helps the user create a solid password that cannot be easily guessed or brute-forced.

-In this article, you will learn how to build a random password generator application with HTML, CSS, and JavaScript
+In this article, you will learn how to build a random password generator application with HTML, CSS, and JavaScript.

-The password generator application you are going to build will, first of all, have a container where there would be an input field, a copy button that copies the password that has been randomly generated, then you are going to build an input button that shows the user the preferred length they want for their password a minimum of 5 words and maximum of 20 words, and if they want to include uppercase, letters, and symbols then lastly a generate password button which generates the random password.
-Below is a picture of how the application would look like so that you can have a pictorial understanding of how the application would look like.
+The password generator application you will build will have a container where there would be an input field, a copy button that copies the password that has been randomly generated.
+You will create an input button that shows the user the preferred length they want for their password, a minimum of 5 words and a maximum of 20 words.
+It may include upper and lower case letters as well as symbols.
+It will also have a generate password button that outputs the random password.
+Below is a picture of how the application would look like.

 ![password generator app](/engineering-education/how-to-build-a-random-password-generator-app-with-HTML-CSS-javascript/password-generator-app.jpg)